Korean, Edit

 ○ 2nd. λ repressor binds to OR1 within PR and spans OR2 across PRM and PR, activating cI expression

-○ 3rd. cro expression inhibited instead
+○ 3rd. cro expression is inhibited instead

 ○ Induction of Lysogeny